Development Platform Integrations¶

 Azure DevOps Integration¶

-Azure DevOps integration allows Pixee Enterprise Server to work with your Azure DevOps repositories and requires a personal access token with specific permissions.
+Azure DevOps integration allows Pixee Enterprise Server to work with your Azure DevOps repositories.
+Pixee can authenticate using either a personal access token (the default) or a Microsoft Entra service principal.

 Requirements¶